 “My dad has used Mead to source materials for his artwork, so I had a pretty good idea that they would work with me too.
 While I don’t think I’m their biggest customer by any means, hopefully, I’ll be using them more as my company continues to grow.

 During all the times I’ve contacted Mead – Tony is who I work with – they’ve been super helpful.
 I told them about my range hood concept, and they ordered the copper sheets that specifically meet my needs.
 Even more than just supplying my material, Mead shows that they believe in what I’m doing.
 That sets a little fire under me to keep going.”

-When Mike founded Red Iron Studio, it was him working by himself.
-A decade later, he has four full-time employees and a portfolio showcasing a wide range of custom architectural ironwork.
+When Mike founded Red Iron Studio 10 years ago, he was operating as a one-person show.
+Today he has four full-time employees and a comprehensive portfolio showcasing all types of custom architectural ironwork.

 Looking to the future, Mike hopes to find a balance between leading his team and continuing to focus on design, all while getting his hands dirty.